Continuity properties of measurable group cohomology: Agreement with other cohomology theories

 More na\"\i vely, one could consider a more classical cohomology theory (such as singular or \v{C}ech) of $B_G$ with coefficients in the Polish group $A$.
 This coincides with the sheaf-theoretic cohomology in case $A$ is discrete, but in general it ignores the topology of $A$, and so it seems inappropriate for comparison with $\rmH_\m^\ast(G,A)$.
 Indeed, by rights it should compute $\rmH_\m^\ast(G,A_\rm{d})$, where $A_\rm{d}$ is the group $A$ with its discrete topology, although this may not be Polish.
 In Section~\ref{sec:further-discuss} we will give an example offering different points of view on this shortcoming.

 In this section we will first recall various comparison maps between these theories, and will then establish some cases in which those maps define isomorphisms.
 The comparison maps are shown in the commutative diagram below.
-As before, we always assume that $G$ is l.c.s.c. and that $A$ is Polish, but in this diagram a dashed arrow indicates a map whose definition requires some additional assumptions on $G$ or $A$.
+As before, we always assume that $G$ is locally compact and second countable and that $A$ is Polish, but in this diagram a dashed arrow indicates a map whose definition requires some additional assumptions on $G$ or $A$.